manish-shrivastava/cabin.css/README.md

 Cabin is as powerful as you choose to make it.
 Adding extensions to your Cabin project couldn't be easier &mdash; simply add an additional stylesheet link in the <code>&lt;head&gt;</code> of your HTML document (see the Installing section below).

 ##Current extensions:
-<code>reset.cabin.css</code>			a small yet effective CSS reset file
+<code>reset.cabin.css</code> &mdash; a small yet effective CSS reset file
 <br/>
-<code>grid12.cabin.css</code>			a 12 column grid, based on 960.gs which includes width based media queries
+<code>grid12.cabin.css</code> &mdash; a 12 column grid, based on 960.gs which includes width based media queries
 <br/>
 <code>fluid-grid12.cabin.css</code> &mdash; a 12 column fully fluid grid, based 960.gs
 <br/>